 🧫 What Other Contaminants Do RO Filters Remove?

 It’s highly likely that your drinking water supply contains more than just arsenic.
-RO greatly improves your water quality by removing more than 99.9% of all total dissolved solids (TDS).
+RO greatly improves your water quality by removing up to 99.9% of all total dissolved solids (TDS).

-The thorough filtration process can remove pretty much every contaminant from your water, including chemicals, metal ions, pathogens and pharmaceuticals.
-Common contaminants like chlorine, lead, radium, bacteria, viruses, copper, magnesium, calcium and salts can all be removed using a reverse osmosis system.
+The thorough filtration process can greatly reduce most contaminants from your water, including chemicals, metal ions, pathogens and pharmaceuticals.
+Common contaminants like chlorine, lead, radium, copper, magnesium, calcium and salts can all be removed using a reverse osmosis system.

-There are a few contaminants that this type of water treatment may not be quite as effective at removing from water, including dissolved hydrogen sulfide, some solvents, pesticides, and VOCs.
+There are a few contaminants that this type of water treatment may not be quite as effective at removing from water, including bacteria, viruses, dissolved hydrogen sulfide, some solvents, pesticides, and VOCs.

 👎 Downfalls of Point of Use RO Systems